12 Tips for Your Best-Ever Product Launch

 3. Get inside their minds with positioning

-Over 30 years ago, Ries and Trout introduced wonderful positioning principles, which AIM has organized for B2B.
+Over 30 years ago, Ries and Trout introduced wonderful positioning principles, which AIM has organized for B2B product launch.
 For example… once a prospect’s mind is made up, it is very difficult to change.
 But prospects are open to new information.
 This is why a properly-conceived news release is so powerful.

 4. Help prospects advance along the buying cycle